-The privacy for neighbours and for residents must be maximised in single dwelling development.
-To ensure this windows and balconies are regulated.
+The privacy for neighbours and for residents must be maximised in single dwelling house development.
+To ensure windows and balconies are regulated.

-- a) Ensure privacy is maximised for neighbours of the dwelling house and those who will occupy the dwelling. - b) Avoid overlooking of private open spaces and windows of nearby dwellings. - c) Limit noise transmission to nearby dwellings.
+- a) Ensure privacy is maximised for neighbours of the dwelling house and those who will occupy the dwelling. - b) Avoid overlooking of private open spaces and windows of neighbouring dwellings. - c) Limit noise transmission to neighbouring dwellings.

-- a) Upper floor living area windows, which overlook adjoining premises, must have a sill height of no less than 1.5 metres from the upper floor finished floor level.
-Living areas do not include bedrooms, laundry, bathrooms or studies. - b) Any upper floor rear and side balconies will not be supported. - c) Any upper floor balconies will not be supported for battleaxe blocks. - d) For battleaxe blocks, habitable rooms other than bedrooms or studies will not be supported in the upper floor.
+- a) Upper floor voids, stairways, hallways and living area windows (not including bedrooms, laundry, bathrooms or studies), which overlook neighbouring premises, must be provided with: - i.
+A sill height of no less than 1.5 metres from the upper floor finished floor level, or translucent glass that is fixed and not able to be opened. - ii.
+A stairway window that overlooks the neighboring premises is to be translucent glass that is fixed and not able to be opened. - b) Any rooftop, upper floor, rear and side balconies will not be supported, including battleaxe blocks. - c) For battleaxe blocks, habitable rooms other than bedrooms or studies will not be supported in the upper floor.